ivantcholakov/codeigniter-user-agent-helper/README.md

 var_dump(user_agent());
 ```

-A Usage Example for Makihng an Adaptive HTML Boilerplate
+A Usage Example for Making an Adaptive HTML Boilerplate
 --------------------------------------------------------

 ```php